zeek/zeek/frameworks/broker.rst

 Note that the topics aren't required to form a slash-delimited hierarchy, the subscription matching is purely a byte-per-byte prefix comparison.

-However, Bro scripts generally will follow a topic naming hierarchy and any given script will make the topic names it uses apparent via some redef'able constant in its export section.
-Generally topics that Bro scripts use will be along the lines of "zeek/<namespace>/<specifics>" with "<namespace>" being the script's module name (in all-undercase).
+However, Zeek scripts generally will follow a topic naming hierarchy and any given script will make the topic names it uses apparent via some redef'able constant in its export section.
+Generally topics that Zeek scripts use will be along the lines of "zeek/<namespace>/<specifics>" with "<namespace>" being the script's module name (in all-undercase).
 For example, you might expect an imaginary "Pretend" framework to